FGueganUP/AppliedQuantumChemistry-Poitiers/README.md

 # AppliedQuantumChemistry-Poitiers

-Repository for the Applied Quantum Chemistry research group - Univ Poitiers
+This repository regroups various programs developed by the Applied Quantum Chemistry group, Institute of Chemistry of Materials and Media of Poitiers.